-Our results indicate the variation in the aspects of managing and organization of free time according to respondents.
-The data obtained were illustrated in the form of figures with detailed descriptions, and percentage values were subjected to descriptive analysis.
-The details of our results relating to type of disabilities indicated in Fig. 1.
+The results of own studies indicate the variation in the aspects of managing and organization of free time according to respondents.
+The data obtained were illustrated in the form of figures with detailed descriptions, and percentage values were subjected to descriptive analysis (Fig. 1).